nickpoorman/nickpoorman.github.io/2020-07-26-data-pipelines-part-2-retries/index.md

-# Data Pipelines: Part 2 - Retries
+# Data Pipelines: Part 2 - Building A Cloud-Scale Central Retry Service For Data Pipelines

 ### A Different Approach